-A lacto-ovo vegetarian, for example, consumes milk and dairy foods, eggs, grains, fruits, vegetables, beans, nuts and seeds, but abstains from meat, fish and poultry.
-A lacto-vegetarian follows a similar diet, but does not eat eggs.
-Meanwhile, a vegan stays away from animal-based products entirely, which, in addition to meat, also includes milk and dairy products, lard, gelatin and foods with ingredients from animal sources.
+A lacto-ovo vegetarian consumes milk and other dairy products, eggs, grains, fruits, vegetables, beans, nuts and seeds.
+Whereas a lacto-vegetarian follows a similar eating pattern but does not eat eggs.
+Meanwhile, a vegan avoids all animal-based products.
+In addition to meat, this includes eggs, milk and dairy products.
 Some vegans also do not eat honey.

 Why Choose a Vegetarian Diet

 The environment is an additional concern for some vegetarians.
-Issues have been cited concerning all aspects of the environment, such as animal waste from factory farms polluting the land and water or forests that are cut down to make room for grazing cattle.
+Issues have been cited concerning all aspects of the environment: animal waste from factory farms may pollute the land and water, and trees and forests are cut down to make room for grazing cattle.

 Religious beliefs also can play an important role in vegetarianism.
 For instance, followers of Jainism practice nonviolence (also called ahimsa, meaning "do no harm"), and do not eat meat or certain vegetables, such as onions, potatoes and garlic.
-Hindus also believe in ahimsa and are the world's largest vegetarian population.
-They believe in the dietary customs of self-control and purity of mind and spirit.
+Hindus also believe in ahimsa and the dietary customs of self-control and purity of mind and spirit.
 Seventh-day Adventists practice a vegetarian lifestyle, while Buddhists also support the concept of ahimsa (although some eat fish or meat).

 Many people make the switch to a vegetarian diet because of the potential health benefits.
 Vegetarian eating patterns have been associated with improved health outcomes including lower levels of obesity, a reduced risk of heart disease and lower blood pressure.
-Also, vegetarians tend to consume a lower proportion of calories from fat and fewer overall calories, and more fiber, potassium and vitamin C than non-vegetarians.
-These characteristics, plus lifestyle factors, may contribute to the health benefits among vegetarians.
+A plant-based diet is potentially lower in calories and saturated fat than a standard American diet, while also providing more dietary fiber and higher amounts of some vitamins and minerals.
+These characteristics, in addition to other lifestyle factors, may contribute to the health benefits among vegetarians.